Last updated 18 min read

 Photo by Raagesh C / Unsplash

-If you had a chance to watch one of the recent WWDC-2020 videos called Data Essentials in SwiftUI, you probably payed attention to the following image, describing the data flow in SwiftUI.
+If you had a chance to watch one of the WWDC-2020 videos called Data Essentials in SwiftUI, you probably paid attention to the following image, describing the data flow in SwiftUI.

-Actually this is the exact illustration of the idea of any unidirectional data flow (UDF) architecture with the only difference that basically, SwiftUI suggests that the whole loop happen right in the UI layer.
+Actually, this is the exact illustration of the idea of a unidirectional data flow (UDF) architecture.
+SwiftUI suggests that the whole loop is taking place right in the UI layer of the app.

-Actually it has been done long ago in web apps.
-Furthermore, it has become so popular among web frontend devs that I have no idea how it managed to gather almost zero attention among iOS folks for so long time.
+Actually, it has been done long ago in web apps.
+Furthermore, it has become so popular among web frontend devs that I have no idea how it managed to gather almost zero attention among iOS folks for a long time.

-Originally, Facebooks's architecture design pattern was called Flux and later became the basement for tons of libs and frameworks for state management in web apps' frontend.
+Later the ideas used in Flux became the basement for tons of libs and frameworks for state management in web apps' frontend.

-Among them Redux is one of the most famous.
-So famous that it is often used as the name of the pattern along with UDF (unidirectional data flow architectures) or MVI (Model-View-Intent), or even Elm which is actually a programming language with UDF in mind.
+Redux turned out to be one of the most famous.
+So famous that it's often used as the name of the pattern along with UDF (unidirectional data flow architecture) or MVI (Model-View-Intent), or Elm which is a programming language with UDF in its mind.

 • View